Coiot/cbr-main/src/albums/s3/episode42.md

 - scene_number: 05
   scene_title: "Castille’s Benefit"
   slide_url: https://cdn.civbattleroyale.tv/season3-pr41-scene08.jpg
-  narration: "<p>Looking at the power rankings for the last part, our queen Isabella has jumped up 3 places!
+  narration: "<p>Looking at the power rankings for the last episode, our queen Isabella has jumped up 3 places!
 Isabella truly has made the most savvy move we’ve ever seen from a bottom tier power in CBR history, and hijinks like these are part of what makes CBR CBR.
 Isabella is my mad queen, and nobody can convince me to change my mind.</p>"
 - scene_number: 06
   scene_title: "Winter Offensive"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode42-scene06.jpg
-  narration: "<p>As we open this part Turkish Biotroopers advance through the northern reaches of the Siberian tundra towards Tuva’s provisional capital at Mugur-Aksy. </p><p>The Tuvan navy in what I believe is Lake Baikal is too weak to provide a roadblock for any future Turkish forces, meaning this entire Tuvan region lies undefended.</p>"
+  narration: "<p>As we open this episode Turkish Biotroopers advance through the northern reaches of the Siberian tundra towards Tuva’s provisional capital at Mugur-Aksy. </p><p>The Tuvan navy in what I believe is Lake Baikal is too weak to provide a roadblock for any future Turkish forces, meaning this entire Tuvan region lies undefended.</p>"
 - scene_number: 07
   scene_title: "Avi Mota Deconstructed"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode42-scene07.jpg